AKeeganDev/vet_clinic/README.md

-# curriculum-databases-projects-template
+# Vet Clinic

-> This template should be used for database related projects at Microverse.
+> This repo is to demonstrate my understanding of SQL database management.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.
+> The files here would create a database in PostgreSQL and update/locate data within the database.

 ## Getting Started